Jebel Shayib: Roof of Egypt

 What will I see?

 Jebel Shayib is one of Egypt's great vantage points.
-On a clear day, views reach over the Red Sea to the Sinai and the Hejaz ranges of Arabia.
-The Nile Valley tablelands - in whose banks Egypt's Pharaohs were buried - are visible the other way.
-At night, the glow of Nile Valley towns looms over the desert and lights of ocean liners can be seen heading up the Red Sea towards the Suez Canal.
-At close quarters, every section of the Red Sea Mountain Trail can be seen from Jebel Shayib's summit.
+On a clear day, views reach out over the Red Sea to the Sinai and even the Hejaz ranges of Arabia around Jebel el Loz.
+The Nile Valley tablelands - in whose banks some of Egypt's most legendary Pharaohs were buried - are visible the other way.
+At night, the glow of Nile Valley towns looms over the distant desert and the lights of ocean liners heading up the Red Sea towards the Suez Canal are visible too.
+Almost every section of the Red Sea Mountain Trail can be seen from Jebel Shayib's summit.
 Immediately south is Jebel Um Anab, with its three pyramid-peaks.
 The winding course of Wadi Ghuza - dividing Jebel Abul Hassan from the highlands of Jebel Gattar - lies to the west.
-The Plain of Monfia sweeps north to Jebel Abu Dukhaan's black hillsides.
-To the east, the huge coastal plain slopes down to the sea.
+The Plain of Um Anfia sweeps north to Jebel Abu Dukhaan's black hillsides.
+The Plain of El Graygar connects to the Plain of Um Anfia and runs away to the south.
+To the east, the huge coastal plain of El Qa slopes down to the sea.

 Which way should I go?

-Jebel Shayib can be climbed from every side, but some routes involve technical climbing.
-It's most challenging from the east, via the Abu Teen ravine.
-This involves short climbing pitches on dry waterfalls, which are best done roped.
-Jebel Shayib's classic ascent route starts from Wadi Abu Abid, on its south side.
-Half way up, it turns east into El Showug, a bouldery ravine leading up to the bottom of the summit block.
-Scrambling options are also found on Jebel Shayib's north side, starting in Wadi Abu Eren.
-The mountain has a twin-peaked summit, with the north peak the higher of the two.
-A short, vertical scramble leads through a crack to the summit.
-Overnight camps are traditionally made on the south summit, where an overhang gives good shelter from wind and rain.
+Jebel Shayib can be climbed from every side, but some routes involve technical rock climbing.
+Its most challenging route is from the east, via a steep, rocky ravine known as Abu Teen.
+This involves sustained scrambling and short, exposed rock climbing pitches on dry waterfalls, best done roped.
+Jebel Shayib's classic ascent route starts from Wadi Abu Abid, on its southern side.
+Half way up, it turns east into El Showug, a bouldery ravine with several exposed scrambling steps leads up to the bottom of the summit block.
+Another route leads up Jebel Shayib from Wadi Abu Eren on its northern side, ascending a steep gully which has loose, scree terrain in places.
+Another northern route exists up the mountain via Wadi Showug, starting from the Plain of Um Anfia, but with Um Anfia a lowland region it involves significantly more uphill this way.
+Jebel Shayib has a twin-peaked summit, with the northern peak the higher of the two.
+Its summit is accessed with a short, vertical scramble through a crack to its highest point.
+Overnight camps are made on the southern summit, where an overhang gives good shelter from the wind and rain.
+The Red Sea Mountain Trail has left a dry bag of emergency supplies on this summit, so leave anything here that will remain in good condition for the next hikers that you can.

 One day or two?